 The Affordable Care Act (ACA), signed into law on March 23, 2010, aims to provide greater access to health care coverage, improve the quality of services delivered and reduce the rate of increase in health spending.
-The ACA provides new ways to help hospitals, doctors and other health care providers to coordinate care for beneficiaries so that health care quality is improved and unnecessary spending reduced.
-Many seniors are already benefiting from provisions of the law such as receiving preventive services and paying lower Medicare prescription drug costs.
+The ACA provides new ways to help hospitals, doctors and other health care providers coordinate care for beneficiaries so that health care quality is improved and unnecessary spending reduced.
+Improvements made in the ACA to Medicare preventive services and prescription drug coverage have lowered the out-of-pocket costs of millions of seniors.
 Below are some of the ways that the Affordable Care Act is helping seniors.

-- Medicare beneficiaries are eligible to receive many preventive services with no out-of pocket costs.
-These include flu shots, tobacco use cessation counseling, as well as no-cost screenings for cancer, diabetes, and other chronic diseases.
+- Medicare beneficiaries are eligible to receive many preventive services with no out-of-pocket costs.
+These include flu shots, tobacco cessation counseling, as well as no-cost screenings for cancer, diabetes and other chronic diseases.
 Seniors can also get an annual wellness visit so they can talk to their doctor about any health concerns.
-More than 32.5 million seniors have received at least one of these preventive services with no out-of-pocket costs since 2010.
+Because of the ACA, over 39 million seniors have received at least one of these preventive services with no out-of-pocket costs.

 Lower Medicare Part B Premiums